Certificate in Critical Consciousness and Anti-Oppressive Praxis

 2. Exploration of the current and historical oppressive infrastructures (external and internal) that have arrested progress towards a just future

-3. Development of a culturally competent praxis to substantiate transformative and inclusive change.
+3. Development of a culturally aware praxis to substantiate transformative and inclusive change.

 Research & Program Officer in the Office of Faculty Development and Diversity (OFDD)